Matthew Cox | Inside True Crime Podcast - Will Trump Go to Jail Is America Too Woke

 Go to, shoot, you go to Europe.

-But to focus, what I think is just like, like young people are just completely focused on these woke ideologies that are just, it's, they're just outrageous.
+what i think is just like like young people are just completely focused on these woke ideologies

-It just means that that's what that person's going through.
+exist that i don't want exposure to it it just means that that's what that person's going through

-I think we should see the whole picture.
+I think we should see the whole pitch.

 I don't think you should shave down or fight woke by limiting information.